printer130/notes/src/content/vulnerabilities/snmp.md

 This module provides a socks4a proxy server with built-in Metasploit routing to relay connections.
 Source:: **https://www.rapid7.com/db/modules/auxiliary/server/socks4a/**

-Note: The proxychains should have configured with the following parameters (at the end of /etc/proxychains4.conf):
+Note: The proxychains should have configured with the following parameters at: *( the end of /etc/proxychains4.conf)*

 ```powershell
 cat /etc/proxychains4.conf